 - Middle Voice – Everything in between!

-The concept of building a ‘mix’ or ‘middle’ voice is that you EXTEND that sketchy register in between head voice and chest voice, so that no matter where you sing, the transition is super smooth and controlled.
-Here, I recently released a really awesome free singing lesson online that demonstrates Middle Voice with a series of illustrations;
+The concept of building a ‘mix’ or ‘middle’ voice is that you EXTEND that sketchy connection/flip between head voice and chest voice, so that no matter where you sing, the transition is super smooth and controlled.

-Middle voice is like the center of a pyramid
+Middle voice is like the centre of a pyramid

 Bizarre analogy, I know – but bear with me.
 If you think about chest voice being like the base of a pyramid, and head voice being top – then MIX or MIDDLE voice is the direct center of the pyramid/your voice; it’s not ‘head’ tone, but it’s also not ‘chest’ tone – it’s in between the two.
-Try singing up towards your break while modifying your vowel to the first position (basically, sing towards an “AH” or “OH” sound before your voice breaks), but as you get to the top note, let your tone become more pleasant, like instructing a child, or how you would address the elderly – but make it ASSERTIVE at the same time.
-Pleasant, but assertive.
+Here’s three of my favourite ways of unlocking the middle register for my students:

-Does you voice ‘slide up’ easily, but keep a full tone?
+Using any/all of these methods above, can you feel how easily your voice ‘slides up’ while keeping a full tone now?
 Bingo – that’s middle voice.
 It does take some time and the right practice to develop, so if you’re finding this difficult you can book a session with me by using the booking calendar to your right.